mfarache/jekyll-now/_posts/2017-4-23-Monitoring-docker-containers-grafana.md

 Would it not be great if I had "something" that automatically exposes stats from my containers .. but without modifying my applications?

-After some google research I found an interesting combination involving Docker, cadvisor, Prometheus and Grafana which sounded an excellent  candidate.
+After some google research I found an interesting combination involving Docker, [Google cadvisor][6], [Prometheus Monitoring][7] and [Grafana][8]  which sounded an excellent  candidate.
 The solution  can be summarized in the high level diagram

 ![_config.yml]({{ site.baseurl }}/images/MON-HLA.png)